Can my piano have MIDI?

 Answer: Exposure to or immersion in water can be very damaging to a piano.
 Even if the exposure is only for a few days, the humidity will make the wooden parts expand and become warped.
 In many cases it is cheaper to replace the piano than repair it.

-Question: Our piano was raised above the water during a recent flood but the room had several inches of water in it.
+Question: Our piano was raised above the water during a recent flood, but the room had several inches of water in it.
 Will this cause us a problem?

 Answer: Pianos that have been sitting in a few inches of water, but where the water has not reached the level of the case, are not necessarily ruined beyond repair.
 Humidity levels in that room will be very high, though.
 Even if the exposure is only for a few days, the humidity will make the wooden parts and felt expand.
+Also, there is a problem with mould and bacteria can form in the many areas of the piano excess moisture and standing water contribute to the growth of mould in the piano and may be a health risk for your family.